The Salvator Mundi

 Balancing preservation with maintaining the artwork’s authenticity is crucial.

-Restorers aim to keep interventions minimal to retain the original appearance while preventing further damage.
-This delicate balance demands a deep understanding of the materials and techniques used by Leonardo da Vinci.
+Restorers aim to minimize interventions to retain the original appearance while preventing further damage.
+This delicate balance demands a deep understanding of Leonardo da Vinci’s materials and techniques.

 Famous Forgeries and Replicas

 The Leonardo Mona Lisa is one of art history’s most replicated and forged paintings.
-These replicas and forgeries have fascinated art enthusiasts and impacted how people view this iconic artwork.
+These replicas and forgeries have fascinated art enthusiasts and impacted people’s views of this iconic artwork.

 Overview of Notable Forgeries